 Introduction

-The pre‐tailoring matrix of this ECSS Standard is defined in Table 8-3.
+The pre‐tailoring matrix of this ECSS Standard is defined in Table 8-3 and is given as a guidance to support tailoring.

 It identifies “Inclusive requirements” per space product type and “Exclusive requirements” per features.

 Inclusive requirements are applicable to one or several of the following product types: